beders/Resty/README.rst

 *Chaining calls to navigate JSON objects.
 This is useful if the JSON contains URIs to go down the rabbit hole so to say*::

- import static de.monoid.web.Resty.*;
+ import static us.monoid.web.Resty.*;
- import de.monoid.web.Resty;
+ import us.monoid.web.Resty;

  JSONObject json = r.
 	json("http://localhost:9999/rest/sc").